rackerlabs/support-how-to/content/rackspace-email/import-email-address-data-into-outlook-2010-for-windows.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

-If you need to export email address data before importing it, follow this link for instructions
+If you need to export or import email address data from a different Outlook version reference [Export and Import email address data using Outlook](/how-to/export-and-import-email-address-data-in-outlook).

 #### Import to Outlook 2010